• Ebook

 Instructions

-• Prep: Preheat the oven to 425 degrees F (218 degrees F) and grease or line 6 cups of a standard muffin pan.
+• Milk + vinegar: Preheat the oven to 425 degrees F (218 degrees F) and grease or line 6 cups of a standard muffin pan.
+Combine the milk and vinegar in a liquid measuring cup.
+Stir and set aside.

-• Prep for Baking: Portion the batter into the 6 greased or lined muffin cups.
+• Muffin cups: Portion the batter into the 6 greased or lined muffin cups.
 I like to use an ice cream scoop for this.
-Then sprinkle any extra chocolate chips on top for decoration.
+Then sprinkle extra chocolate chips on top for decoration if you like.

 • Bake: Bake at 425 degrees F (218 degrees F) for 7 minutes.
 Then lower the temperature to 400 degrees F. Bake at 400 degrees F (205 degrees F) for 8 minutes.
 At this point, the muffins should be perfectly cooked.
 To double-check, insert a toothpick into the center of a muffin.
 When fully cooked, the toothpick should come out dry.

-• Cool: Cool for 5 minutes in the muffin pan.
-Then gently remove the muffins and set on a wire cooling rack for an additional 10 minutes before eating.
+• Cool: Allow the muffins to cool in the muffin pan for 5 minutes.
+Then gently remove the muffins and set them on a wire cooling rack for at least 10 minutes before eating.

 Notes

-Storage: Store in an airtight container on the counter for up to 2 days, or up to 4 days in the refrigerator.
-Remove from the refrigerator and bring back to room temperature for the best texture.
+Storage: Store leftover gluten-free chocolate chip muffins in an airtight container on the counter for up to 2 days, or up to 4 days in the refrigerator.
 Freeze for up to 3 months in an airtight container.
-Thaw in the refrigerator overnight and then warm to room temperature before eating.

-• Egg-Free - To make this recipe egg-free, mix one tablespoon of potato or corn starch in with your dry ingredients.
-Then add 3 tablespoons of water when adding the wet ingredients.
+Egg-free - Mix one tablespoon of potato starch or cornstarch in with the dry ingredients.
+Then add 3 tablespoons of water or milk when adding the wet ingredients.

 Nutrition